Ivan Milčetić: Early life

 Shortly after, he moved to Varaždin, where he met Štefanija Lendvaj, daughter of Varaždin residents Stjepan and Terezija Schleicher.
 At the age of 30 he married the 19 year old Štefanija in Saint Nicholas church on 8 May 1886, with his gymnasium coworker Franjo Pongračić and lawyer Pavao Čepulo as witnesses.
 Mijo Mužina, parish priest of Beli (later of Dubašnica), was the officiating priest.

 In Varaždin he began a family and where he remained until his death.

 In 1893, he became a corresponding member of the Yugoslav Academy of Sciences and Arts.

 He remained a paying member of the Old Church Slavonic Academy, although he was not a patron.

 In 1909, he submitted a publication proposal to Matica hrvatska for a monograph Istria, Her Past and Present (Istra, njezina prošlost i sadašnjost), which he never completed thanks to the outbreak of WWI.

 Glagolitic bibliography

 In the years leading up to and including the publication of the first part of his annotated library catalog of Glagolitic manuscripts Hrvatska glagoļska bibliografija in 1911, he was heavily preoccupied with manuscript collection and description.
-This first half he divied into 13 sections: missals, breviaries, psalters, lectionaries, ritualaria, fragments, partial liturgical books, works of theology, varia (especially miscellanies), homilies, history and law, verses and lexicon and grammar.
+This first half he divided into 13 sections: missals, breviaries, psalters, lectionaries, ritualaria, fragments, partial liturgical books, works of theology, varia (especially miscellanies), homilies, history and law, verses and lexicon and grammar.

 In his review of the bibliography, Vatroslav Jagić described it as a "very important if somewhat impenetrable work" that "opens the doors wide after the very incomplete bibliography of Kukuljević to the rich treasury of old Croatian Glagolitic literacy".
 (Note: "Ovo vrlo važno i ako nešto nepregledno djelo, otvara nam nakon vrlo površne bibliografije Kukuljevićeve širom vrata u bogatu riznicu stare hrvatske glagolske pismenosti.")